 - Charcot-Marie-Tooth Disease

-Charcot-Marie-Tooth disease (CMT) is a group of conditions also known as hereditary motor and sensory neuropathy.
-CMT develops because of a defective gene that causes abnormalities in the nerves that supply your feet, legs, hands, and arms.
+Charcot-Marie-Tooth disease is an inherited nerve defect that causes abnormalities in the nerves that supply your feet, legs, hands, and arms.

 - Checklist for Surgery/Consent Forms/Insurance Information

 The decision to have surgery is an important one.
 Here is a checklist to help you prepare.
 You'll need to arrange a time for any preoperative lab tests and for an interview with the anesthesiologist.
 Check with your health plan regarding costs and coverage of the surgery.

 Detailed information on chemical peels, including potential complications and what substances are used for chemical peels.

 Detailed information on chemotherapy for treatment of gynecological cancers